 A deadly weapon is defined under Texas Penal Code §1.07(a)(17) as a firearm or anything manifestly designed, made, or adapted for the purpose of inflicting death or serious bodily injury, or anything that in the manner of its use or intended use is capable of causing death or serious bodily injury.
 Weapons are covered under Chapter 46 of the Texas Penal Code, and Texas Penal Code § 46.01 lists definitions for all of the following weapons:

-● Club — An instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, and includes but is not limited to a blackjack, nightstick, mace, and tomahawk.
+- Club — An instrument that is specially designed, made, or adapted for the purpose of inflicting serious bodily injury or death by striking a person with the instrument, and includes but is not limited to blackjack, nightstick, mace, and tomahawk.

-● Short-Barrel Firearm — A rifle with a barrel length of less than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a shotgun or rifle if, as altered, it has an overall length of less than 26 inches.
+- Short-Barrel Firearm — A rifle with a barrel length of fewer than 16 inches or a shotgun with a barrel length of less than 18 inches, or any weapon made from a shotgun or rifle if, as altered, it has an overall length of less than 26 inches.

 Assault with a deadly weapon is usually a second-degree felony but can be classified as a first-degree felony if:

-Assault with a deadly weapon convictions are generally punishable as follows:
+Assault with a deadly weapon conviction is generally punishable as follows:

 Some people are charged with assault with a deadly weapon for alleged offenses that did not actually involve deadly weapons.
 When an item has been misclassified, an attorney may be able to get the criminal charges reduced or completely dismissed.

-Another common defense could be a self-defense or defense of others claim.
+Another common defense could be self-defense or defense of others’ claims.
 Some alleged offenders may be able to claim their actions were not intentional.